 When Kauila returned with the others, she did not lay a nest of eggs and swim off.
 She stayed.
 Kauila was not an ordinary turtle (explore: sea turtle necklaces).
 She was a goddess, and she loved human children as much as her own hatchlings.
 She loved to play with them, and she also protected them.
 The children would come to the pond created when Kauila’s mother buried her egg, and Kauila would be there to watch over them.
 She would sometimes take the form of a little girl so she could play with them.
 The local people loved Kauila.
 Not only did she watch over their children, her special pond gave the community fresh water.
 Generations of Hawaiians told the legend of Kauila, and today there is even a monument to her at Punalu’u Beach on the Big Island of Hawaii.
 The sand there is rich and dark, like the colour of the legendary turtle Kauila, because it is made of basalt from volcanic eruptions.
 Kauila is not the only turtle who enjoys Punalu’u Beach.
 The area is home to many green turtles, and all of them are a bit magical.
 If you know a mother like Kauila who is as fun-loving as she is protective, she might love some of our mother and baby turtle jewelry.

-Sign up and be the first to know about new pieces, exclusive offers, and get inspiration from the Ocean Jewelry sore team.
+Be the first to know about new arrivals, exclusive offers, and get jewelry inspiration.
+By signing up you agree to receive other communications from Ocean Jewelry Store.

 Privacy & Cookies Policy